meteor/meteor/content/build-tool.md

 Every Meteor app comes with production minification by default with the `standard-minifier-js` and `standard-minifier-css` packages.
 These minifiers go to some extra effort to do a good job - for example, Meteor automatically splits up your files if they get too big to maintain support for older versions of Internet Explorer which had a limit on the number of CSS rules per file.

 Minification usually happens when you `meteor deploy` or `meteor build` your app.
 If you have an error in production that you suspect is related to minification, you can run the minified version of your app locally with `meteor --production`.

-> Note that files with the `.min.js` filename extension are not minified by `standard-minifier-js`.

 <h2 id="build-plugins">Build plugins</h2>